British and American keyboards: Apple Macintosh keyboards

 The U.S. layout follows the ANSI convention of having an enter key in the third row, while the UK layout follows ISO and has a stepped double-height key spanning the second and third rows.

 MacOS provides support for diacritics using either a "press and hold for pop-up menu" or a more extensive 'dead-key' facility.
+It is possible to install multiple keyboard layouts within an operating system and switch between them, either through features implemented within the OS, or through an external application.
+MacOS has facilities that enables users to add further keyboard layouts ('keyboard mappings') and to choose from them.